datacamp/community-courses-r-yelp-and-the-search-for-good-indian-food/chapter1.md

 --- type:NormalExercise xp:100 skills:1,3  key:a72c7124db
 ## Combining data into one

-Before manipulating the Yelp reviews, you first need to combine the three data sets that were just explored so you can understand and adapt the data more effectively.
+Before manipulating the Yelp star reviews, you first need to combine the three data sets that were just explored so you can understand and adapt the data more effectively.

 The data sets from the previous exercise, `reviews`, `users`, and `businesses`, are data frames, R's way of representing a data set.
 You can combine a data frame in many ways, but for this exercise you don't want any missing data, let's say a business without a review.
 So you will use the `inner_join()` function from the `dplyr` package to combine the three data sets.
-The function `inner_join()` combines two data sets by finding columns with identical labels and then only combining the rows that are in both independent data sets.
+The function `inner_join()` combines two data sets by finding columns with identical labels and then only combining the rows that are found in both independent data sets.

 Let's see how it works!

-The 3 data frames are already loaded into your workspace.
+The 3 data frames are already loaded into your R environment.
 Apply `inner_join()` to the `reviews` and the `users` data sets first.
 Don't forget to name that newly combined data set.
 Next, apply `inner_join()` again but with the newly created data set and the final data set from the previous exercise `businesses`.

 Once the data sets have been combined it can be helpful to explore the data some.
 Using `summary` you can get a better feel for the variables that are in out data and the types data you have to use.

 *** =instructions
 - The code provided uses `library()` to load `dplyr` to the environment
-- Use `inner_join()` combine the `reviews` and `users` data sets and assign to `ru`.
+- Use `inner_join()` to combine the `reviews` and `users` data sets and assign to `ru`.
-- Use `inner_join()` combine the newly created `ru` and `businesses` data sets and assign new data frame to `rub`.
+- Use `inner_join()` to combine the newly created `ru` and `businesses` data sets and assign new data frame to `rub`.
 - Inspect new data frame `rub`, take note of the variables and types of data.

 *** =hint
-- The order of the `join` fuctions is important!
+- The order of the `join` function is important!
 Look at the instructions for the correct order.

 *** =pre_exercise_code
 ```{r,eval=FALSE}